 S58 vs. S63 Power & Torque

-In terms of power and torque in stock form, the S63 is more powerful than the S58, with 523 hp compared to the 474 hp of the S58.
-Both engines output an excellent amount of low-end torque but the S63 has an inherent advantage due to its higher displacement and V8 configuration.
+Both engines output an ample amount of low-end torque but the S63 has an inherent advantage due to its higher displacement and V8 configuration.

 From the factory, the S63 outputs more horsepower and torque.